dirtyfilthy/siem-from-scratch/README.md

 replacing the 7.9.0 on the $VERSION= line with your ELK version.

-You should the generated template file copy this file to ./conf/winlogbeat/
+You should copy the generated template file to ./conf/winlogbeat/